2 car bombs leave scores of casualties at an intersection in Somalia's capital

 Updated October 29, 2022 at 1:27 PM ET

-MOGADISHU, Somalia — Two car bombs exploded Saturday at a busy junction in Somalia's capital near key government offices, leaving "scores of civilian casualties" including children, national police said.
-One hospital worker counted at least 30 bodies.
+Somalia's president, elected this year, said the country remained at war with al-Shabab "and we are winning."
+The government, along with militia groups, has been engaged in a new offensive against the extremists who hold large parts of the country and is applying pressure on the group's financial network.

+The extremists, who seek an Islamic state, have responded by killing prominent clan leaders in an apparent effort to dissuade grassroots support for the offensive.

-The attack in Mogadishu occurred on a day when the president, prime minister and other senior officials were meeting to discuss combating violent extremism, especially by the al-Qaida-affiliated al-Shabab group that often targets the capital.
-It also came five years after another massive blast in the exact same location killed over 500 people.
+The attack in Mogadishu occurred on a day when the president, prime minister and other senior officials were meeting to discuss expanded efforts to combat violent extremism and especially al-Shabab.

-There was no immediate claim of responsibility.
-Al-Shabab rarely claims attacks with large numbers of civilians killed, as in the 2017 blast.
-But Prime Minister Hamza Abdi Barre blamed al-Shabab by name.

-A volunteer at the Medina hospital, Hassan Osman, said "out of the total of at least 30 dead people brought to the hospital, the majority of them are women.
-I have seen this with my own eyes."
-At the hospital, frantic relatives peeked under plastic sheeting and into body bags, looking for loved ones.
+At hospitals and elsewhere, frantic relatives peeked under plastic sheeting and into body bags, looking for loved ones.

-The Aamin ambulance service said they had collected at least 35 wounded.
-One ambulance responding to the first attack was destroyed by the second blast, director Abdulkadir Adan added in a tweet.

-"I was 100 meters away when the second blast occurred," witness Abdirazak Hassan said.
-"I couldn't count the bodies on the ground due to the (number of) fatalities."
+"I couldn't count the bodies on the ground due to the (number of) fatalities," witness Abdirazak Hassan said.
 He said the first blast hit the perimeter wall of the education ministry, where street vendors and money changers were located.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.